-Practice is the daily ‘work’ (as verb) of art.
-It represents the sum of all the moves – practical, conceptual, affective, cognitive, philosophical, analytical and aesthetic – that occupies/de-occupies the state of our triangulation at any given point of time.
-Being contingent, this practice is a shape-shifting thing, prone to surprise itself as much it surprises others.
-Like a mycelial inhabitation, indeterminate and unbounded, it expands.
+‘Practice’ is the daily ‘work’ (verb) of art.
+It represents the sum of all moves—practical, conceptual, affective, cognitive, philosophical, analytical, and aesthetic—that occupy or de-occupy the state of our triangulation at any given moment.
+Contingent by nature, this practice shifts shape, surprising itself as much as it surprises others.
+Like a mycelial inhabitation—indeterminate and unbounded—it keeps expanding.

 Revoltage